-A very large genus of around 500 species of mostly shrubs and herbaceous perennials from throughout the Northern hemisphere, Potentilla are grown for their pretty, 5-petaled, saucer-, cup-, or star-shaped flowers that bloom from spring to autumn.
+A very large genus of around 500 species of mostly shrubs and herbaceous perennials from throughout the northern hemisphere, Potentilla are grown for their pretty, five-petaled, saucer-, cup-, or star-shaped flowers that bloom from spring to autumn.
 The leaves may be pinnate or palmate and often have prominent veins and wrinkles.
 Various species are great in a shrub or mixed border, in rock gardens, or as low hedges.
 Clumping hybrids sometimes have semi-double or double flowers and strawberry-like foliage.

 PropagationPerennials may be divided in autumn or spring, while shrubs can be propagated from greenwood cuttings taken in early summer.
 Sow seed in containers in a cold frame in spring or autumn.

 ProblemsDowny mildew, powdery mildew, leaf blister, rust, and fungal leaf spots can affect plants.